-In the past quarter, RISE recurrent administrative activities included the overall grant and financial management such as receipts and invoice review, bookkeeping, filing, remittance request preparation, and quarterly status update and financial reports preparation.
-Next, RISE worked with PBMares to complete and file a 2020 A-133 audit.
-Finally, RISE worked on financial and programmatic monitoring requests from DHCD for a period between 2017 and 2021 (since the inception of RISE to date).
+In the past quarter, RISE recurrent administrative activities included the overall grant and financial management such as receipts and invoice review, bookkeeping, filing, remittance request preparation and quarterly status update and financial reports preparation.
+RISE also began preparing materials for and launched the audit covering 2021.